 Goswami and the onset-rime theory

 X The three-cueing system in reading: Will it ever go away?

 Marilyn Jager Adams: ''In the world of practice, the widespread subscription to the belief system that the three-cueing diagram has come to represent has wreaked disaster on students and hardship on teachers''

 Hempenstall- Three Cueing System

 *In England, the now most widely used synthetic phonics programme, the government's Letters and Sounds (L&S), was not intended, according to the DCSF (now DfE), to replace the fully-resourced, 'tried and tested in the classroom', synthetic phonics programmes which were already available commercially.
 L&S was hastily produced by the DCSF purely as a fall-back/stop-gap programme for schools, with the official status of 'guidance'.
 The then Labour government wanted all English primary schools to get aboard the synthetic phonics bus as quickly as possible, with no excuses, after its acceptance of the recommendations in the 2006 Rose Report.
-Most schools turned to L&S automatically because it was free (the government sent 6 copies of L&S to every primary school in England), government-produced and therefore viewed as being unsullied by commercialism, but also because most LEAs put pressure on schools in their areas to use it along with their (LEA-provided) training.
-Unfortunately, in the majority of cases, the LEAs' L&S 'synthetic phonics' trainers were exactly the same people who had been delivering NLS 'mixed method' training only a short time previously.
+Most schools turned to L&S automatically because it was free (the government sent 6 copies of L&S to every primary school in England) and government-produced and therefore viewed as being unsullied by commercialism, but also because most LEAs put pressure on schools in their areas to use it along with their (LEA-provided) training.
+Unfortunately, in the majority of cases, the LEAs' L&S trainers were exactly the same people who had been delivering NLS 'mixed method' training only a short time previously.

 To limit the conflict of interest with the commercial programmes, L&S was produced without any essential resources such as decodable books.
 Many of the schools which are now using L&S have simply carried on using the school's old, leveled, whole language scheme books with their beginning readers.
 There are also schools using whole language readers alongside commercial, synthetic phonics programmes, despite the fact that all the main commercial programmes produce linked, phonically decodable books.
-The use of the early levels of whole language books for reading practice by beginning readers can damage the effective teaching of synthetic phonics, creating reading difficulties for a significant minority of children.
+The use of the early levels of whole word scheme books for reading practice by beginning readers can damage the effective teaching of synthetic phonics, creating reading difficulties for a significant minority of children.